 The PAYDEX Score reflects a business’s credit history and payment trends.
 Two of the most effective ways to help improve your business’s PAYDEX Score are (1) paying your bills on or ahead of time and (2) making sure your suppliers and lenders are reporting your payments to Dun & Bradstreet.

 D&B® Delinquency Predictor Score (DPS)

 The D&B Delinquency Predictor Score offers insight into the likelihood that a business could make a late payment, go bankrupt, or have future payment failures.
 On a scale of 1 to 5, a DPS of 1 suggests a low chance for delinquency and a DPS of 5 suggests a high chance of delinquency.

-The D&B Financial Stress Score also uses a 1 to 5 rating, similar to the D&B Delinquency Predictor Score, but the FSS pertains to the business’s likelihood of financial stress – such as filing for bankruptcy – in a 12-month outlook.
+The D&B Failure Score (formerly the Financial Stress Score) also uses a 1 to 5 rating, but the FSS pertains to the business’s likelihood of financial stress – such as filing for bankruptcy – in a 12-month outlook.